DieterSteinhauser/project_documentation/sphinx/engineering/condenser_microphone.rst

 .. figure:: fet_mic_images/image002.png
   :align: center

-  Figure 2: Electret Capsule anatomy and wiring diagram.
+  Electret Capsule anatomy and wiring diagram.

 Unlike most electret capsules, the TSB-2555 Electret capsule does not have an internal JFET, similar to the one seen on the right-hand side of figure 2.
 Therefore, we must include this component in our circuitry to develop a signal.